APB9785/AoC-2022-elixir/README.md

 Part 1:  2-D movement and collision detection for Tetris-like game
 Part 2:  Cycle detection to allow simulating games of extremely long length

+### Day 18
+Part 1:  Compare points in 3-D space
+Part 2:  Traversal of bounded space to scan a complex 3-D object for reachable surface area

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed